davidtchiu/davidtchiu.github.io/teaching/cs161/hwk8.blackjack/index.md

   AI: <???>, <club,3>
   Player: <club,J> <heart,6> (16)
-  What will you do (enter either 'hold' or 'hit')? hit
+  What will you do (enter either hold or hit)? hit

   AI: <???>, <club,3>